haroldoramirez/qrcode-spring/README.md

-# Social Media Integration API with Spring
+# Instagram Integration API with Spring

 To follow the steps in this tutorial, you will need the correct version of Java and sbt.
 The tutorial requires: